BYD Battery buying guide:

 • 60% of the battery’s usable energy after 10 years

-• Battery reaches its minimum throughout energy
+• Battery reaches its minimum throughput energy

 High voltage BYD Battery-Box Premium range